zng-ui/zng/TODO/_current.md

 * Config example error when moving window.
     - "Cannot read", probably caused by high volume of saves.
+        - Errors are `config write error, Access is denied. (os error 5)` and `config read error, The process cannot access the file because another process has locked a portion of the file. (os error 33)`
     - Need to implement write debounce, but also fix this can't be having errors due to slow write.

 # Text Edit